kyma-project/community/guidelines/content-guidelines/screenshots.md

 # Screenshots

 As someone once said, a picture is worth a thousand words.
-Therefore, whenever you need to illustrate operations performed on the UI, feel free to use a screenshot to convey a lot of information visually.
+Therefore, whenever you need to illustrate operations performed on the UI, use a screenshot to convey the information visually.

-Follow these basic principles when placing a screenshot in your content:
+Follow these basic principles when you place screenshots in your content:
 - Do not overuse screenshots and limit visual noise.
 - Do not use directional indicators such as "above" and "below" to refer to screenshots.
 Instead, include a brief introduction before each screenshot that describes its purpose and any necessary details.
 - Do not include the mouse pointer in your screenshots, unless it shows a function related to the content.
 - Do not include unnecessary elements, such as the browser toolbar.
-Include only elements that are relevant in a matter of a given content.
+Include only elements that are relevant for the given content.

-For details on how to format screenshots and their elements in the Kyma documents, see the particular document sections.
+For details on how to format screenshots and their elements in Kyma documents, see the particular document sections.

 ## Tool